On this page

 Required user permissions

-You need admin/manager privileges in Amplitude, as well as a role that allows you to enable resources in Snowflake.
+You need admin/manager privileges in Amplitude, and a role that allows you to enable resources in Snowflake.

 1. In Amplitude Data, click Catalog and select the Destinations tab.